Kurrawong/prez.dev/docs/index.md

 ![](assets/prez-logo.png)

-This is the namespace web page for Prez.

 ## What is Prez?

 Prez is an open source web application API that delivers "profiles of Knowledge Graph data".